breadcat/blog.minskio.co.uk/content/recipes/flexseed-meal-mug-bread.md

 # Process
 * Mix all ingredients in a microwave safe dish
 * Mix thoroughly until homogeneous
+* Microwave for 2 minutes and remove from container once done
 * Eat as is, or grill/fry for a crisper taste

 Source: [Vernaz](https://www.youtube.com/watch?v=D74Vhb1kZWs)